 Perhaps most significant is that it is now possible for a Maori child to go to school from kindergarten through college in the Maori language.
-“Reclaiming our language has been the most important thing we’ve done to revitalize our culture,” says Anne McGuire, owner of Tipuna Tours in Gisborne.
+“Reclaiming our language has been the most important thing we’ve done to revitalize our culture,” said one of our tour leaders.

 In New Zealand I was struck by the similarities between the Maori and another ethnic group I love: the Irish.
 Both are seafaring peoples who love stories and song and who relish a good fight.
 They value clan and family and provide a warm welcome to strangers.

 Well, let me clarify that last statement.
 Technically, when the Maori meet people, they threaten to attack them (see Maori Welcome Ceremony).

 Lori Erickson is one of America’s top travel writers specializing in spiritual journeys.
 She’s the author of the Near the Exit: Travels With the Not-So-Grim Reaper and Holy Rover: Journeys in Search of Mystery, Miracles, and God.
 Her website Spiritual Travels features holy sites around the world.